Rajinikanth net worth 2023: A quick look at the luxurious life of Thalaivar

 Rajinikanth’s net worth

-The net worth of the superstar is estimated to be USD 51 million.
-He charges around USD 6 million as his remuneration for one film.
+The net worth of the superstar is estimated to be USD 51 million approx. (INR 430 crore).
+He charges USD 6 million approx. (INR 50 crore) as his remuneration for one film.
 However, the actor often returns his income to the production company if a film fails to do well at the box office.
 His earnings from brand endorsements are almost negligible as he doesn’t endorse many brands.

 Thalaivar’s earnings in the last 5 years